pudly/schmopera-hugo/content/articles/love-potion-number-nein.md

 date = "2018-05-20T21:47:00-04:00"
 lastmod = "2018-05-20T21:47:00-04:00"
 publishDate = "2018-05-20T21:47:00-04:00"
 short_description = "Mr. Mitisek and Long Beach Opera have built their world-renowned reputations on new works and the discovery of neglected treasures from the past.
-Mr. Martin's 1942 opera does not fit into either category." slug = "love-potion-number-nein" title = "Love Potion Number Nein"
+Mr. Martin&#039;s 1942 opera does not fit into either category." slug = "love-potion-number-nein" title = "Love Potion Number Nein"
 +++